momentumlearn/classroom/v2-skills.md

 0. I am unfamiliar with Django REST Framework.
 1. I can install `djangorestframework` in a Django app and configure it in settings.
 2. I can install `djangorestframework` in a Django app and configure it in settings.
 I can add a serializer to my Django app to expose model data as JSON using Django REST Framework.
 3. I can do all of the above and I can use `APIView` in Django REST Framework to handle requests.
 I can use Insomnia or the browsable API to test my endpoints.
+I can provide documentation for my API in a README.
-4. I can do all of the above and I can deploy my application to Heroku.
-I can provide documentation for my API in a README or with tools like OpenAPI and Swagger.
+4. I can do all of the above, and I can deploy my application.
+I can configure appropriate permissions for endpoints.
+I can customize my endpoints using SerializerMethodField or overriding methods on my view or serializer.

 ### DRF Serializers